Signs of ADHD Burnout in New Mothers

 Executive Dysfunction and Decision Paralysis

-Executive dysfunction turns ordinary decisions—what to eat, where to start, what comes next—into overwhelming tasks.
+Executive dysfunction turns ordinary decisions, such as what to eat, where to start, and what comes next, into overwhelming tasks.

 Common signs: